 The Universal Guide to React Architecture

-Tao of React contains proven rules and guidelines to build better front-end applications.
+A reference of rules and guidelines to build better front-end applications.
+From application structure to component design, testing and performance.

+You take a React course and learn the fundamentals.
+You can build simple applications and know how things work.
+You start building your first larger project and questions pop up.
 There are many resources that can teach you the little pieces.
 No one tells you how to put them together to build real applications.

 Most applications need to be extended, modified and supported.
 To work productively you need more than just knowledge of React.
 You need to know how to structure a codebase, what practices to follow when building components and how to make trade offs.